-For an overview of Mastering Biology and more information on the research, read our research report
+For an overview of Mastering Biology and more information:

 We wanted to explore if Mastering Biology use helps students achieve better exam results.
 We collaborated on a research study with a North-American state-related, land-grant, doctoral university, where students were using Mastering Biology in the Spring 2017 semester for a foundational biology course.